 Clay Siegall co-founded the company and serves in the capacity of President, CEO, as well as Board Chairman.
 Siegall is a scientist, and one of his areas of focus include cancer therapies.
 He has been able to guide Seattle Genetics to its current position as a leader in developing antibody-based therapies for patients.
 In January 2013, he was appointed as a Board member to Mirna Therapeutics, a biotechnology company with its focus on microRNA therapeutics and cancer research.

 Seattle Genetics has created the antibody-drug conjugate (ADC) technology, which significantly reduces the toxic effects associated with chemotherapy.
-The technology also prevents the development of any tumors in cancer patients.
 It involves different ADC programs including SGN-CD19A and SGN-CD33A.
 The SGN-CD33A program is applied for patients with acute myeloid leukemia while the latter is for non-Hodgkin lymphoma patients.

 The company has also developed a complementary technology known as the Sugar-engineered antibody (SEA).
 This technology can be used to increase the effectiveness of monoclonal antibodies and can be used for solid tumors.
 Seattle Genetics is traded on Nasdaq Stock Market.
 Its current headquarters is in Bothell Washington.